lekai9527/Zorya/privacy-policy-en.md

 ## 2. Third-Party Services

-- **Apple Vision Framework**: For local image analysis (object recognition, background removal, no sensitive facial recognition).
-All processing is **completed on-device**.
+- **Apple Vision Framework**: For local image analysis (person/object silhouette detection, background removal, no sensitive facial recognition).
+All processing is performed exclusively on-device.
-- **Apple App Analytics**: Feature usage frequency, crash reports.
+- **Apple App Analytics**: For collecting feature usage statistics and crash reports.
 (Cannot be linked to personal identity)

 ## 3. Data Storage and Security
 - **Storage Location**: All photo processing and data handling occur locally on your device.